 This means that we can teach outdoor lessons at either your house or our training center in Saranac Lake.
 We do have an outdoor porch at the training center for rainy days.
-We also have a fenced in yard (although it’s not built for escape artists)!
+We also have a fenced in yard (although it’s not built for escape artists).
+Masks are required!

 We will continue to provide Zoom lessons also as we’ve discovered these remote lessons help dogs who are nervous at the training center or even in the presence of strangers.
 For many clients, we may start with Zoom lessons and graduate to the outdoor, in – person lessons.

 Our Protocol for Keeping Safe During Outside, In-Person Lessons: